topdan/www/ruby-on-rails/custom-mailing-lists.html.md

 * What could have an email address?
 * What would be convenient for your users to post from their inbox?

-Start working the respond button into your application's workflow. `no-reply@your-app.com` is no longer a viable option. __Support the reply button__ if you actually care about what your customers have to say, or at the very least use `please-reply@your-app.com` and forward it to an intern.
+__Work the reply button into your application's workflow.__ `no-reply@your-app.com` is no longer a viable option.
+At the very least use `please-reply@your-app.com` and forward it to an intern.